akuamoana/open-canvas/README.md

 # OpenCanvas for Obsidian

-OpenCanvas is a plugin for Obsidian that enhances the Canvas feature with custom node rendering and improved multi-canvas management.
+OpenCanvas is a plugin for Obsidian that enhances the Canvas feature with custom node rendering, improved multi-canvas management, and a grouped view of canvas elements.

 ## Features

 - Efficient handling of multiple open canvases
-- Custom UI rendering for specific node types
+- Custom node types with unique visualizations
 - Real-time tracking of active and background canvases
+- Grouped view of canvas nodes by type (text, file, group, link)
+- Customizable link filtering and categorization
-- Easy-to-use API for extending canvas functionality
+- Seamless integration with Obsidian's existing canvas functionality
-- Create and manage custom node types with unique visualizations

 ## Installation